 The Cabaret of Dangerous Ideas

-The Cabaret of Dangerous Ideas, brought to you by the Beltane Public Engagement Network is debate, discussion and discourse in the company of some of the fiercest intellects that Scotland has to offer!
+The Cabaret of Dangerous Ideas, brought to you by the Beltane Public Engagement Network is debate, discussion and discourse in the company of some of the fiercest intellects that Scotland has to offer – all within a yurt!
 The Cabaret of Dangerous Ideas first ran at the 2013 Edinburgh Fringe, and has got bigger and better every year!

 The Cabaret of Dangerous Ideas is designed as an informal platform for academics and researchers to engage with the public on an array of topics.

 Renowned for its extravagant displays and outlandish performances the Fringe provides the ideal setting to discuss hidden and controversial research with an entirely different group who may not usually come into contact with it.

 The concept of the shows is simple; to get research out to the masses, beyond the university walls.
 Academics from different universities and organisations come together to create, write and perform individual shows, in which they try to make their expertise more accessible in a different context by discussing provocative and ‘dangerous’ topics.

 2017 Shows @ New Town Theatre